tesselode/baton/readme.md

 ## Usage

 ### Defining controls
 Controls are defined using a table.
 Each key should be the name of a control, and each value should be another table.
-This table contains strings defining what inputs should be mapped to the control.
+This table contains strings defining what sources should be mapped to the control.
 For example, this table
 ```lua
 controls = {
   left = {'key:left', 'axis:leftx-'}